Posted in: Travel on June 11, 2021.

 You can totally explore the red rock of Capitol Reef without needing to hike.
 There are three amazing routes in the park to drive.
 The first is the Scenic Drive, near the Fruita Campground.
 It’s a toll road that takes you past some of the iconic cliffs of the park, all the way to Capitol Gorge.
 Look for Cassidy Arch high in the rock as you drive down it.
 The Cathedral Valley Loop and the Waterpocket Fold/Burr Trail are the two more remote roads in the park.
 (Check out those links for in-depth guides.)
 You’ll need a four-wheel drive, high-clearance vehicle to conquer them, but it’s worth the effort!

 ATV and Jeep Tours

 Need more thrill than just road trips?
 There are various ATV/Jeep rental companies in the neighborhood that provide tours.
 (They also teach you how to safely operate off-road vehicles.)
 These companies will take you to trails in the deserts or mountains where you can enjoy the scenery at top speed.
 You’ll get to see a lot of cool places, and have a pretty good time doing it.
 This way, you can see the backcountry, without ever hiking a mile.
-Our friends at Fremont River Guides can help you get started.
+Our friends at Chunky Trout Outfitters can help you get started.